-NOTE: For information. more detailed refer Superstructure Valves, page 2-26 in Section 2 -Hydraulic System.
+NOTE: For more detailed information, refer to Superstructure Valves, page 2-26 in Section 2 - Hydraulic System.

 Hydraulic Hoist Motor Control Valve

 The hydraulic hoist motor control valve is mounted on the hoist motor and is designed to provide an even flow of oil to the hoist motor in both directions.
 This is a different valve than the hoist brake valve that applies and releases the hydraulic piston and hydraulic cylinder.